-Predicted response $$\begin{cases} 0: \text{ incorrect if the probability is less than } 0.5 \\ 1: \text{ correct if the probability is more than } 0.5 \end{cases}$$ the average prediction due to the fact that the learner must first undertake the first task before the system can use their response for the later tasks.
+Predicted response $\begin{cases} 0: \text{ incorrect if the probability is less than } 0.5\\ 1: \text{ correct if the probability is more than } 0.5 \end{cases}$

-After obtaining the predicted response for each item, it is checked against the real response data, and overall prediction accuracy is calculated by taking the average accuracy of all of the items.
-Here, the first item's response will not be used to calculate
+After obtaining the predicted response for each item, it is checked against the real response data, and overall response prediction accuracy is calculated by taking the average accuracy of all of the items.
+Here, the first item's response will not be used to calculate the average prediction due to the fact that the learner must first undertake the first task before the system can use their response for the later tasks.

 Table 1 shows that the response prediction accuracy of the proposed model is better than those of both the HMIRT model and the traditional IRT model for all three datasets.
-Figures 5-7 show the graphs of the prediction accuracies of all three models for each item in each of the three datasets.
+Figures 6-8 show the graphs of the prediction accuracies of all three models for each item in each of the three datasets.
 From these graphs, we can see that the predictions for the earlier time states tend to be the same for all three models, especially for a small dataset, but the model predictions gradually diverge as the learning progresses.
-For the Foundation of Programming 1 dataset (Fig. 5), the prediction accuracy of the proposed model is slightly better than those of the other models for item 2 and exactly the same as the other models for item 3.
+For the Foundation of Programming 1 dataset (Fig. 6), the response prediction accuracy of the proposed model is slightly better than those of the other models for item 2 and exactly the same as the other models for item 3.
 From item 4 onward, the proposed model clearly performs better than the IRT model and slightly better than HMIRT.
-For the Foundation of Programming 2 dataset (Fig. 6), due to the large size of the dataset, the prediction accuracy of the proposed model is clearly better from the beginning than both the HMIRT model and IRT model.
-On the other hand, for the smaller Information Society and Information Ethics dataset (Fig. 7), the prediction accuracy of the proposed model is exactly the same as the other two models from the beginning until item 8.
+For the Foundation of Programming 2 dataset (Fig. 7), due to the large size of the dataset, the response prediction accuracy of the HMIRT model and IRT model.
+On the other hand, for the smaller Information Society and Information Ethics dataset (Fig. 8), the response prediction accuracy of the proposed model is exactly the same as the other two models from the beginning until item 8.
 Beginning at item 9, the prediction accuracies of the proposed model and HMIRT are better than that of the IRT model, and from item 11 onward, the proposed model performs better than HMIRT.

-Dataset Proposed Model HMIRT IRT Foundation of programming 1 78.30% 75.26% 69.84% Foundation of programming 2 81.69% 76.17% 71.26% Information Society and 00.000/ 87.91% 85.00% Information Ethics 90.00%
+Dataset Proposed Model HMIRT IRT

+Foundation of programming 1 78.30% 75.26% 69.84%

+Foundation of programming 2 81.69% 76.17% 71.26%

+Information Society and 90.00% 87 91% 85.00%

+Information Ethics 20.00 /0 07.9170 03.0070

-Table 1: Average prediction accuracy.
+Table 1: Average response prediction accuracy.

-Table 2: F-measurement.
+Table 2: F-measurement, Area Under the Curve (AUC)